-- 13. The complainant alleges in substance the lack of adequate criminal investigation into the disappearance of his father. - 14.
-The SRSG does not raise any objection to the admissibility of this part of the complaint. - 15.
+13. The complainant alleges in substance the lack of an adequate criminal investigation into the kidnapping of his son.

+- 14. In his comments, the SRSG does not raise any objection to the admissibility of this part of the complaint. - 15.
 The Panel considers that the complaint under Article 2 of the ECHR raises serious issues of fact and law, the determination of which should depend on an examination of the merits.
-The

-Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12.

-16. No other ground for declaring this part of the complaint inadmissible has been established.
+The Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12. - 16.
+No other ground for declaring this part of the complaint inadmissible has been established.